Aakash-kaushik/class_attend/README.md

 #### Future updates
  - [x] day order selection when running the script.
- - [ ] support for other browsers, Not so sure about this.
+ - [x] support for other browsers, Not so sure about this(kinda works)